Allistair covell: Canvas to carpet

 Craig & Rose, September 2018

 “For the Memory Colour | Colour Memory exhibition at the London Design Fair September 2018 edition, Craig & Rose and colour consultancy studio Calzada Fox commissioned three design practitioners, the architecture firm Denton Corker Marshall, the designer Emily Forgot and the artist Allistair Covell, to create new artworks inspired by The Colour 2018″

 Calzada Fox, September 2018

 The Colour 2018 palette | PHOTO CREDIT: Craig & Rose paints

-The subtle earthy tones of The Colour 2018 reminded Allistair of the varying timbre’s found in music.
-The warmer hues recalled memories of listening to the music of Grace Jones and Janelle Monáe while the lighter and more industrial colours evoked the sounds of film and computer games scores and the future disco style of Goldfrapp.
+The subtle earthy tones of The Colour 2018 reminded Covell of the varying timbre’s found in music.
+The warmer hues recalled memories of listening to Grace Jones and Janelle Monáe while the lighter and more industrial colours evoked the sounds of film and computer games scores and the hues of the futuristic disco pop of Goldfrapp.